-Working for Australian Red Cross as firstly Refugee Support Coordinator and then as manager of a community service called Tenant Connect, I experienced the tensions and contradictions of community based and not-for-profit organisations in terms of the spectrum from service to development.
-I was privileged to work with a diversity of experienced practitioners across this spectrum and to learn about the ways processes of evaluation can themselves be programs of practice.
+Working for Australian Red Cross as firstly Refugee Support Coordinator and then as manager of a community service called Tenant Connect, I experienced the tensions, joys and contradictions of community work and not-for-profit organisations.
+I was privileged to work with a diversity of experienced practitioners and to learn about the ways processes of evaluation can themselves be programs of practice.

-Since 2011, I have worked at the University of Newcastle as an outreach practitioner and am currently enrolled in a PhD with the Centre of Excellence for Equity in Higher Education, investigating the concealed impacts of outreach connections.
-I have an interest in the ways sophisticated participatory methodologies have the potential to make evaluative processes more productive, and to deliver nuanced and contextualised understandings of the underlying dynamics that produce program impact.
+Since 2011, I have worked at the University of Newcastle, initially as an 'outreach' practitioner.
+Through the development of the Centre of Excellence for Equity in Higher Education, I completed a PhD investigating some of the unintended consequences of university outreach connections.
+I have an interest in the ways sophisticated participatory methodologies can make evaluative processes more generative, and deliver nuanced understandings of the underlying dynamics that produce program 'impact'.

 - community development

 - critical pedagogy

 - educational participation